AndriiQwq/UDP-Based-Reliable-Protocol/README.md

 The repo also includes a simple Lua dissector for Wireshark to parse and visualize the custom UDP protocol.

+> **Note:**
+> The architecture is not optimal and the codebase is quite cumbersome, but despite this the project is quite challenging to implement and required careful consideration.
+The deadlines were tight, and there was no question of much productivity at that moment.

 ---

 This repository is part of my university coursework for the Computer and Communication Networks course (September 2024 – January 2025).